roman-milk/roman-milk.github.io/katies-devious-mind.md

  Katie watched as Sarah brought her hand back to deliver another blow when she said, "Cunt stop!
 Slut you want to stop your punishment?"

  "OH YES MASTER PLEASE STOP IT.
 I'M BEGGING YOU."
-Report_Story #2